czmalio291/Mkaxss/README.md

 just script only kicks you out the game

-# THIS ONLY MADE FOR PEOPLE WHO AREN'T SMART ENOUGH TO UNDERSTAND THE SCRIPT
+# THIS ONLY MADE FOR PEOPLE WHO ARE NEW TO EXPLOITING